 Being the intrepid reporter that I am, I decided to take advantage of the opportunity, and ask them how they washed their dishes.
 I did tell them that I suspected that people from different countries washed their dishes differently.
 They did their best to avoid raising their eyebrows and said "the normal way."
-I'm not sure but I think the rolling of the eyes is an American custom which is used extensively by teenagers, and they did not do that.
+I'm not sure but I think the rolling of the eyes is an American custom that is used extensively by teenagers, and they did not do that.

 Just for you, I risked ridicule and shame, and wiped away any hope that I would be considered a normal member of polite society.
 I persisted by asking them, "So, do you soak your dishes in the sink before washing them?"
-They said "No", with a look on their face that said "Why would you ever do that?"
-They decided to take pity on this middle aged reporter whose mother hadn't taught her how to wash the dishes, and hence began the conversation that led to the instructions herein.
+They said "No", with a look on their face that said, "Why would you ever do that?"
+They decided to take pity on this middle-aged reporter whose mother hadn't taught her how to wash the dishes, and hence began the conversation that led to the instructions herein.

 There were two interviews held during the same gathering: the first was with a woman from Syria and a woman from Iran.
 The Syrian had relatives in Germany, so we discussed that as well.

 The second interview was with a woman from India, a couple, and a woman from the United States.
 The American woman also told me about the practices of her friend from France.

 There were others who were also involved in these conversations, but the facts relayed here came from these individuals.